Table of Contents

 These unused leaves cannot be used in your wife’s next pregnancy – so you may as well use them and spend time with your family.

-Please check also with your company HR for the what the full Paternity leave Requirements are since it differs per company.
+Please check also with your company HR for what the full Paternity leave Requirements are since it differs per company.